RakeshReddy07/assignment5/README.md

 # assignment5
-first file is word document
+first file is word document,

-second is toad file
+second is toad file,

 third is ssis package